ProfLehman/cs415_fall_2025/labs/Access_Overview.md

-# 🧭 Microsoft Access Lab 4 – Quick Reference & Tutorial Links
+# 🧭 Microsoft Access – Quick Reference & Tutorial Links
 _For CS 415 Database Management Systems_

-This guide supports **Part 4: Microsoft Access** of your lab assignment.
+This guide supports **Lab-01 - Part 4: Microsoft Access** of your lab assignment.
 Follow these steps to create your database, import data, and build queries and reports.

 ---